This section presents the basic terms used throughout the documentation.

 Artifact - An archive containing everything needed for an update of a device, including the Artifact Payload itself and metadata such as signatures.
 See the documentation on Artifact for more information.

-Artifact Name - A human-readable string uniquely describing an Artifact, used by UI and API for identification purposes.
+Artifact Name - A human-readable string uniquely describing an Artifact, used by the UI and Server-side API for identification purposes.

 Artifact Payload - Actual data installed on a device, stored inside a Mender Artifact.
 It could be a rootfs image, package, container, or other.
 See the documentation on Artifact for more information.

-Authentication Set - A combination of an identity and public key for a device, determining if a given device is allowed to check for- and apply software updates from the Mender server.
-A given device identity can have multiple Authentication sets and each can be in one of the following states, where only one can be accepted at a given time:
+Authentication Set - A combination of an identity and public key for a device, determining if a given device can check for- and apply software updates from the Mender server.
+A given device identity can have multiple Authentication sets and each can be in one of the following states:

 Binary delta - The binary difference between two filesystem images.
 See the documentation on Delta updates for more information.